quiris11/epubQTools/README.md

                         -p)
   -e, --epub            fix and hyphenate original epub files to _moh.epub
                         files
-  -s, --skip-hyphenate  do not hyphenate book (only with -e) -r, --reset-styles    set following styles to every xthml file: @page {
+  --skip-hyphenate      do not hyphenate book (only with -e) --skip-reset-css      skip linking a CSS file to every xthml file with
-                        margin: 5pt } body { margin: 5pt; padding: 0 } p
+                        content: "@page { margin: 5pt } body, body.calibre {
+                        margin: 5pt; padding: 0 }" (only with -e)
-                        {text-align: justify} (only with -e) --justify             replace "text-align: left" with "text-align: justify" in all CSS files (experimental) (only with -e) --left                replace "text-align: justify" with "text-align: left" in all CSS files (experimental) (only with -e) --find-cover          force find cover (experimental) (only with -e)
+  --skip-justify        skip replacing "text-align: left" with "text-align:
+                        justify" in all CSS files (only with -e) --left                replace "text-align: justify" with "text-align: left" in all CSS files (experimental) (only with -e) --find-cover          force find cover (experimental) (only with -e)